-Multiple computers are connected via a LAN (or other Cluster system configure a cluster system).
+Cluster system Multiple computers are connected via a LAN (or other network) and behave as if it were a single system.

-Cluster shutdown To shut down an entire cluster system (all servers that
+Cluster shutdown To shut down an entire cluster system (all servers that configure a cluster system).

 Active server A server that is running for an application set.